-Here are some ideas for fostering strong family relationships as you and your children learn about being parents and grandparents:
+Here are some ideas for fostering strong family relationships as you and your grandchild’s parents learn about being grandparents and parents:

-- Give your grandchildren’s parents time and space to work out what kind of parents they want to be.
+- Give your grandchild’s parents time and space to work out what kind of parents they want to be.

-- If you live far away, discuss plans for visiting your grandchildren and times when you can voice-call or video-call.
+- If you live far away, discuss plans for visiting your grandchild and times when you can call or video chat.

-- Think about what you’d like your grandchildren to call you – for example, grandma, grandpa, nanna, pop and so on.
-Your grandchildren’s parents might have some thoughts too, so it’s a good idea to talk with them about it.
+- Think about what you’d like your grandchild to call you – for example, grandma, grandpa, nanna, pop and so on.
+Your grandchild’s parents might have some thoughts too, so it’s a good idea to talk with them about it.

-- Use the arrival of grandchildren as a chance to reconnect if your relationship with your grandchildren’s parents has been strained.
+- Use the arrival of a grandchild as a chance to reconnect if your relationship with your grandchild’s parents has been strained.
 For example, ‘I know we haven’t had much contact recently, but I’m very excited about your baby and would love to be involved’.

-Most parents appreciate support, whether it’s practical help like picking the children up from child care, or emotional support like listening if they’re having a bad day.
+Most parents appreciate support, whether it’s practical help like picking their child up from child care, or emotional support like listening if they’re having a bad day.

-Giving support when it’s needed will probably be good for your relationship with your grandchildren’s parents.
-And it’s also likely to be good for their relationship with each other and with their children, especially if you can give them a break, help them achieve a work-family balance, or just encourage them as parents.
+Giving support when it’s needed will probably be good for your relationship with your grandchild’s parents.
+And it’s also likely to be good for their relationship with each other and with their child, especially if you can give them a break, help them achieve a work-family balance, or just encourage them as parents.

-Here are some ideas for supporting your grandchildren’s parents:
+Here are some ideas for supporting your grandchild’s parents:

 - Work out what sort of support you can give.
-It’s important to talk about this with the new parents, so everyone’s expectations are clear.
+Talk about this with the new parents, ideally before the birth of your grandchild.
+That way everyone’s expectations will be clear.

 - If you can, show that you’re willing to help.
-For example, you could offer to look after grandchildren every now and then, or even on a regular basis.
+For example, you could offer to look after your grandchild every now and then, or even on a regular basis.

-- Be respectful of your children’s parenting style and decisions.
-They’ll develop their own approach based on their family situation and their children’s temperaments and needs.
+- Be respectful of your grandchild’s parents’ parenting style and decisions.
+They’ll develop their own approach based on their family situation and their child’s temperament and needs.